GoogleCloudPlatform/functions-framework-conformance/README.md

 ## Quickstart

 1. In your Functions Framework repo:
-   - Create a set of locally-runnable test functions – one function for each signature type).
+   - Create a set of locally-runnable test functions – one function for each signature type.

    Each function write its inputs to the file `function_output.json`.